 Coming inside the entrance (which is usually through the door on the left-hand side of the west front), turn right and admire the enormously long nave, the longest Gothic nave in Europe, it is said (it looks even longer when seen side on from a distance).
 Walk up the nave a dozen metres and turn back to face the Great West Window.
 This was destroyed by Oliver Cromwell’s canons but the glass was carefully collected by local people and replaced when the monarchy was restored.
 As the original pictures could not be reconstructed, the shards were replaced at random, giving it a curiously modern look.
 There is one panel which is nearly complete, however, which is four rows up and three columns in from the left.
 The West Window is the only remaining medieval glass in the cathedral.

 Cross to the south aisle (on your right if facing up the nave).
-As you walk up this aisle look carefully at the very far east end of the cathedral: you should be able to see that the arches and wall of this are leaning at a crazy angle.
+As you walk up this aisle look carefully at the east end of the cathedral: you should be able to see that the arches and wall of this are leaning outwards somewhat.
 This was the result of the cathedral originally being built on marshy ground, allegedly on a raft of beech logs.
 In the late nineteenth century when marshland in the city was drained, the back of the cathedral began to list dangerously.
 Between 1906 and 1911 a pioneering diver, William Walker, was employed to lay solid concrete foundations in the murky swamp water with his bare hands.
 The work was only just completed in time to save the south side of the cathedral from collapsing: today it leans foot for foot more than the Leaning Tower of Pisa.
 The cathedral crypt, underneath the choir, is still flooded in winter.

 About half way up the south aisle, there is the chapel and tomb of Bishop William of Wykeham (1366-1404) who founded both Winchester College and New College, Oxford (one of the first Oxford University colleges).
 Note that he was also Lord Privy Seal and twice Chancellor of England: Bishops of Winchester were important figures.
 Further up, one comes to the chapel and tomb of Bishop Edington, who was treasurer to Edward III and also Chancellor of England.
 By now the leaning of the east end of the cathedral should be easy to see.

 When you get to the South Transept, a surprise awaits.
 Both it and the North Transept retain their original 11th century Norman architecture with rounded Romanesque arches (in places somewhat unevenly constructed), though the wooden roofs are apparently Victorian.
-In the South Transept an exhibition - The Birth of a Nation - is currently being constructed, rather obscuring the beauty of this ancient architecture.
-But you will see it to its full effect later in the North Transept.

 Climb the steps (turn around briefly at their top to get a fine view back down the cathedral) and in another 10 metres turn left through an archway into the choir (properly this bit is the presbytery, but never mind).
 The Great Screen to your right dates from the 15th century, but the statuary is all Victorian: the originals were smashed in the Reformation.

-Near the Great Screen, there is usually a slanted mirror, designed to help you admire the decorated bosses on the roof.
+Near the Great Screen, there is sometimes a slanted mirror, designed to help you admire the decorated bosses on the roof.
 Look into it from the upper end, however, and it gives you an amazing upside down view of the whole length of the nave roof, showing just how long it is.

 The part of the cathedral is also where Philip II of Spain (he of Spanish Armada fame) married Queen Mary, daughter of Henry VIII on 25 July 1554.
 Winchester was chosen because it was considered a safer venue for such a controversial match than turbulent London.
 In return for the expense of the wedding Mary gave the city the City Mill, now a National Trust property (see above).
 Mary’s marriage to Philip proved childless and she was thus not able to restore England to the Catholic faith as she had hoped.
 She was instead succeeded by her half sister, Elizabeth 1, whose long reign finally confirmed England as a protestant country.

 Walk down towards the carved wooden choir stalls, which date from the 14th century.
 Before you get to them, you pass an unmarked black marble tomb directly under the tower.
-Tradition has it that this is the burial place of William Rufus, one of the few English monarchs not to be buried in Westminster Abbey.
+Tradition has it that this is the original burial place of William Rufus, one of the few English monarchs not to be buried in Westminster Abbey.
 Rufus, the son of William the Conqueror, was killed by an arrow while hunting in the New Forest, which may have been an assassination made to look like an accident.
 There are even suggestions that he was killed because he was gay.
 The story is that Rufus was buried here in an unmarked grave as a sign of disgrace, and that the tower fell down on top of him, which is why Winchester does not have a spire.
 The tower certainly did fall down shortly after Rufus’s death, but poor workmanship was as likely a cause as anything else.
 It is thought Rufus’s bones were then moved to one of the funerary chests containing the bones of the Saxon Kings, and, of course, are now all jumbled up with them for the reasons explained above.
 Bishop Henry de Blois, founder of St Cross Hospital, may have ended up in the black tomb instead.